 The Andalusian dialect group was spoken in the areas now known as Portugal and Spain.
 It is rarely used nowadays, but it has had a big influence on many other dialects mentioned earlier that take from Spanish or French.
 There is a community of Muslims that are called Andalusian Muslims which still use it.

 This article briefly talked about the three main overarching Arabic that exists in this world today: Classical, Modern Standard, and Colloquial.
 Along with a summary of each dialectal group: Egyptian, Levantine, Maghrebi, Peninsular, Mesopotamian, Sudanese, Andalusian.
 Languages continue to evolve, and it is important to enhance whatever language one speaks to improve communication.
 The richness of the Arabic language cannot be understated and learning it can help reach other people.
-That’s why if this article sparked a fire within, then continue learning about the language.
-Utilize the below sources or read more articles like this!
+If this article sparked a fire within, then continue learning about the language using the resources below.

 What do you think?
 Share your reflections below!